Sheet Metal Fabrication

-Sheet metal fabrication processes are comprised primarily of forming metal sheets to the desired shape using a variety of manufacturing methods.
+Sheet metal fabrication processes are comprised primarily of forming metal sheets to the desired shape using metal fabricators and a variety of manufacturing methods.
 The steps involved include laser cutting, bending, surface treatment and assembling.

 What are the benefits of sheet metal fabrication?

 Sheet metals are capable of withstanding heavy pressure without collapsing.
 They are also resistant to corrosion, moisture and sunlight.
-As well as this, sheet metal is highly malleable and with the correct equipment can be moulded into almost any shape with the correct equipment.
+As well as this, sheet metal is highly malleable and with the correct equipment metal components can be moulded into almost any shape with the correct equipment and appropriate fabrication techniques.